-Erected 2011 by Veterans Memorial Park Foundation of Abington/Washington County, Virginia, Inc.
+Erected 2010 by Veterans Memorial Park Foundation of Abingdon/Washington County, Virginia, Inc.

 Location.
-36° 42.379′ N, 81° 58.57′ W. Marker is in Abington, Virginia, in Washington County.
-Memorial is at the intersection of Cummings Street SW and Grove Terrace Drive SW on Cummings Street SW.
-The marker and monument are located in Veterans Memorial Park.
+36° 42.383′ N, 81° 58.579′ W. Marker is in Abington, Virginia, in Washington County.
+Marker is at the intersection of Cummings Street SW and Grove Terrace Drive SW, on the right when traveling south on Cummings Street SW.
+Marker is located in Veterans Memorial Park.
 Touch for map.
-Marker is in this post office area: Abingdon VA 24210, United States of America.
+Marker is at or near this postal address: 335 Cummings Street, Abingdon VA 24210, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 POW★MIA (here, next to this marker); Bronze "Yellow" Ribbon Monument (a few steps from this marker); Split Rail Fence & The American Chestnut (within shouting distance of this marker); Governor David Campbell (about 300 feet away, measured in a direct line); John Campbell (about 300 feet away); Abingdon in the Civil War (approx. ¼ mile away); Boyhood Home of Gen. Joseph E. Johnston (approx. ¼ mile away); Abingdon (approx. ¼ mile away).